bgraczyk13/css-markers/README.md

 # css-markers
 Built using a tutorial on freeCodeCamp to sharpen up on my HTML/CSS skills.
-These projects are beginner friendly, but I am continuing to learn as I search for a job as a Web Developer.
+These projects are beginner friendly, but I am continuing to learn and revisit previous topics to sharpen my skills as I search for a job as a Web Developer.
+I have previous experience as a student at DevMountain and Thinkful, and I am able to learn at a fast pace and adapt to the ongoing changes in the industry.